Ethinyl estradiol and segesterone (vaginal ring)

 toxic shock syndrome, or easy vaginal irritation;

-a family history of breast cancer;
+a family history of stroke or breast cancer;

 a breast lump, fibrocystic breast disease, or an abnormal mammogram; or